ivoafonsobispo/ivoafonsobispo/README.md

 ### Hi there 👋

-My name is Ivo and I'm a computer engineering student from Portugal.
+My name is Ivo and I'm a Computer Engineering Student @ IPL - Polytechnic of Leiria from Portugal.
 Here's some info about me!

 ⚡ Work experience:
 - **Junior Full Stack Developer at WayAcross, Internship** [Feb – Jul 2020, Leiria, Portugal]